 During the previous year, the most popular free app revenue stream was advertising, but it also was the most annoying (to users).
 About 20% of surveyed users indicate that they usually click on ads generated by mobile apps, but almost two-thirds said they never click on in-app commercial.
 Still, 63% of developers choose advertising to monetize their apps, making this model the major revenue-earner in 2016, In-Mobi report.

 So there are some significant gaps between how app developers and users view the value of channels to generate revenue.
 That’s why app publishers should consider a mix of strategies to deliver extra value not only through ads and in-app transactions but provide users with new experience and channels of interaction, ability to purchase additional features if desired.

 How do free apps make money?

-Let’s analyze the main revenue models for free apps:
+With the study on mobile app development stages in mind, let’s analyze the main revenue models for free apps:

 Mobile advertising remains the most profitable app revenue model.
 7 out of 10 app providers used it in 2016, 18% plan to use it in the near future.
 Using ads to monetize app is quite simple, all required is to display commercial inside your mobile apps and get paid from the ad networks.

 See also “How free games are designed to make money”.
 This video offers a great illustration about the most successful strategies of app monetization.
 Let’s explore!

 According to Sweetpricing report, 32.5% of the largest mobile providers use in-app ads as the only source of in-app revenue.
 You can get paid every time the ad is displayed (per impression), per click on an ad, or when a user installs the advertised app (per install).